codio/knowledge/source/common/develop/projects/projects.rst

 - You can take a snapshot of the software configuration on any box and add it to the **Stacks** template library.

-- You can take a snapshot of the a stack/project code workspace combination and add it to the **Starter Packs** template library.
+- You can take a snapshot of the stack/project code workspace combination and add it to the **Starter Packs** template library.

 Project concepts and features
 -----------------------------